deltachat/deltachat-pages/es/help.md

   combination of mailcow and mailadm, as described [in this blogpost](https://delta.chat/en/2023-01-27-upcoming-mail-server-workshops).
 - You can find an [installation guide on our website](serverguide).

+### ¿Por qué debo ingresar mi contraseña de correo electrónico en Delta Chat? ¿Es esto seguro?

+As with other E-Mail programs like Thunderbird, K9-Mail, or Outlook, the program needs the password so you can use it to send and receive mails.
+Of course, the password is stored only on your device.
+The password is only transmitted to your E-Mail provider (when you login), which has access to your mails anyway.

+Si utiliza un proveedor de correo electrónico con soporte de OAuth2 como gmail.com o yandex.ru, no es necesario almacenar su contraseña en el dispositivo.
+En este caso, solo se usa un token de acceso.

+Como Delta Chat es de Código Abierto, puedes investigar el Código Fuente si quieres verificar que tus credenciales son gestionadas de manera segura.
+Estamos felices de recibir críticas que hagan la aplicación más segura para todos los usuarios.

 ### Si Delta Chat utiliza el correo electrónico, ¿es realmente una aplicación de mensajería _instantánea_?